odoo/documentation/content/developer/reference/backend/testing.rst

 Run via browser
 ***************

-Tours can also be launched via the browser UI, either by calling
+Test tours can also be launched via the browser UI by calling

 .. code-block:: javascript